Rupert Sheldrake: The Science Delusion (Science Set Free) (2012)

 Reviews were mixed.
-Anti-reductionist philosopher Mary Midgley, writing in The Guardian, welcomed it as "a new mind-body paradigm" to address what she called "the unlucky fact that our current form of mechanistic materialism rests on muddled, outdated notions of matter."
-Philosopher Martin Cohen, a famous critic of esotericism in science, wrote in The Times Higher Education Supplement that "[t]here is a lot to be said for debunking orthodox science's pretensions to be on the verge of fitting the last grain of information into its towering edifice of universal knowledge", while also noting that Sheldrake "goes a bit too far here and there, as in promoting his morphic resonance theory."
+In The Guardian, anti-reductionist philosopher Mary Midgley welcomed the book as "a new mind-body paradigm" to address what she called "the unlucky fact that our current form of mechanistic materialism rests on muddled, outdated notions of matter."
+In The Times Higher Education Supplement, Philosopher Martin Cohen, a critic of esotericism in science, wrote, "There is a lot to be said for debunking orthodox science's pretensions to be on the verge of fitting the last grain of information into its towering edifice of universal knowledge" but that Sheldrake "goes a bit too far here and there, as in promoting his morphic resonance theory".

-Bryan Appleyard writing in The Sunday Times commented that Sheldrake was "at his most incisive" when making a "broad critique of contemporary science" and "scientism," but on Sheldrake's "own scientific theories" Appleyard noted that "morphic resonance is widely derided and narrowly supported.
+In The Sunday Times, Bryan Appleyard wrote that Sheldrake is "at his most incisive" when making a "broad critique of contemporary science" and "scientism" but that "morphic resonance is widely derided and narrowly supported.
 Most of the experimental evidence is contested, though Sheldrake argues there are 'statistically significant' results."
-Appleyard called it "highly speculative" and was unsure "whether it makes sense or not."
+Appleyard called it "highly speculative" and was unsure "whether it makes sense".

 Other reviews were less favourable.
-New Scientists deputy editor Graham Lawton characterised Science Set Free as "woolly credulousness" and chided Sheldrake for "uncritically embracing all kinds of fringe ideas."
-A review in Philosophy Now called the book "disturbingly eccentric," combining "a disorderly collage of scientific fact and opinion with an intrusive yet disjunctive metaphysical programme."
+New Scientists deputy editor Graham Lawton called Science Set Free "woolly credulousness" and chided Sheldrake for "uncritically embracing all kinds of fringe ideas".
+A review in Philosophy Now called the book "disturbingly eccentric", combining "a disorderly collage of scientific fact and opinion with an intrusive yet disjunctive metaphysical programme".

 Science and Spiritual Practices (2017)

-Reviews for the book were mostly positive.
-Kirkus Reviews described it as a "grounded and inspiring approach to appreciating the benefits of both science and religion".
-Adam Ford, reviewing the book for the Church Times, describes it as a "useful and very clear introduction to the practice of meditation" combined with a how-to guide on the "healing and happiness-creating power of gratitude".
+Reviews of Science and Spiritual Practices were mostly positive.
+Kirkus Reviews called it a "grounded and inspiring approach to appreciating the benefits of both science and religion".
+In the Church Times, Adam Ford called it a "useful and very clear introduction to the practice of meditation" combined with a how-to guide on the "healing and happiness-creating power of gratitude".

-Publishers Weekly reviewed the book as having "accessible suggestions" and "clear arguments", while noting that "a few fuzzy moments, including reliance on many...overly speculative accounts" do not prevent the work from being "otherwise convincing" and "a good case for reincorporating bygone spiritual habits."
+Publishers Weekly wrote that the book has "accessible suggestions" and "clear arguments" and that "a few fuzzy moments, including reliance on many...overly speculative accounts" do not prevent it from being "otherwise convincing" and "a good case for reincorporating bygone spiritual habits".

 Ways to Go Beyond and Why They Work (2019)

-Reviews for the book were mixed.
+Reviews of Ways to Go Beyond and Why They Work were mixed.
 In The Daily Telegraph, journalist Steven Poole called Sheldrake's writing "very engaging" and said his defense of prayer worked "sometimes, but not always" and was "not really good enough".
-Veterinary surgeon and barrister Charles A. Foster, writing in Literary Review, called the book "a very mixed bag" but also "funny, wise, [and] full of whimsical weirdness".
+In Literary Review, veterinary surgeon and barrister Charles A. Foster called the book "a very mixed bag" but also "funny, wise, [and] full of whimsical weirdness".

-Writing in the Times Literary Supplement, anthropologist Jonathan Benthall called the book "an affable, erudite manual to show how life need not be boring", and Sheldrake's arguments "soft at the edges, sometimes presenting his hypotheses as facts".
+In the Times Literary Supplement, anthropologist Jonathan Benthall called the book "an affable, erudite manual to show how life need not be boring" and Sheldrake's arguments "soft at the edges, sometimes presenting his hypotheses as facts".